Data security: Backups

-Backups are used to ensure data that is lost can be recovered from another source.
+Backup is the process of reproducing copies of essential data and storing in a separate, secured place.
+It is used to ensure data that is lost can be recovered from another source.
+Backups contains a minimum of one copy of the data that requires preservation.
 It is considered essential to keep a backup of any data in most industries and the process is recommended for any files of importance to a user.

+There are 3 types of backups; full backups, incremental backups, and differential backups.
+Full backups secure all data from a production system, such as a server, database, or other connected data source.
+It is impossible to lose all data in a full backup if a breach or corruption were to occur.
+Full backups require a significantly large amount of time to back up and may be time-consuming taking hours to days to complete.
+Incremental backups only secures changed data since last backup.
+While all backups are done in full backups, incremental backups only save data that is recently or frequently changed.
+Incremental backups require lower storage costs making it a prominent solution for growing datasets.

+Data Privacy

+Data privacy (or information privacy) is the right for individual's data to be secured to obstruct the use of unauthorized access.
+It gives individuals control over their data and how it can be shared to thrid parties.
+The U.S Privacy Protection Law (see Privacy laws of the United States) requires organizations to inform individuals of how their data is collected and when a data breach occurs.
+By implementing an encryption, it ensures that private data is unreadable to cybercriminals.

 Data masking

 Data masking of structured data is the process of obscuring (masking) specific data within a database table or cell to ensure that data security is maintained and sensitive information is not exposed to unauthorized personnel.
-This may include masking the data from users (for example so banking customer representatives can only see the last four digits of a customer's national identity number), developers (who need real production data to test new software releases but should not be able to see sensitive financial data), outsourcing vendors, etc.
+This may include masking the data from users (for example so banking customer representatives can only see the last four digits of a customer's national identity number), developers (who need real production data to test new software releases but should not be able to see sensitive financial data), outsourcing vendors, etc. Data masking is a form of encryption, as it obscures data by modifying particular letters and numbers to keep data concealed and protected from potential hackers.
+The individual that has access to the code that decrypts the replaced characters are the only ones that can uncover the data.

 Data erasure

-Data erasure is a method of software-based overwriting that completely wipes all electronic data residing on a hard drive or other digital media to ensure that no sensitive data is lost when an asset is retired or reused.
+Data erasure (or data deletion, data destruction) is a method of software-based overwriting that permanently clears all electronic data residing on a hard drive or other digital media to ensure that no sensitive data is lost when an asset is retired or reused.